davidmolina/davidmolina.github.io/about.md

 Before that, I proudly served as a [US Army Captain](https://www.instagram.com/p/BAiRSa8RUvp/?taken-by=davidcmolina) at the Joint Personal Effects Depot at Dover AFB (active-duty) and once served as an aide-de-camp to a brigadier general.
 I began my military career as an enlisted private in 2000 and assigned to the 364th Civil Affairs Brigade (Airborne).

 I grew up in Mt.
-Vernon, Washington, the son of Mexican immigrants from Nayarit and started my first job with Sakuma Farms and Olympic Fish Company.
+Vernon, Washington, the son of Mexican immigrants from Nayarit and started my first job with Sakuma Brothers Farms and Olympic Fish Company.
 A former high school drop-out I went onto barely graduate high school a year late and do a few years at Skagit Valley Community College before going to Oregon State University.